Hermann von Gilm

-Hermann von Gilm, or Hermann Gilm von Rosenegg (1 November 1812 – 31 May 1864) was an Austrian lawyer and poet.
+Hermann von Gilm, officially Hermann Gilm von Rosenegg (1 November 1812 – 31 May 1864) was an Austrian lawyer and poet.

 Born in Innsbruck, he studied law there.
 He worked from 1840 as a public official in Schwaz, Bruneck and Rovereto.
 From 1846 he worked in Vienna.

 Richard Strauss set several of his Sophienlieder to music.
 Von Gilm died in Linz.